Red watches the clefairy walk away, mind stuttering and restarting between thoughts.

 Red stops moving for a moment to study a series of 3D printers set against one wall.
 “I don’t think even Pallet Labs has this much equipment.”
 He keeps walking, then has to resist the urge to stop again and study what look like automated DNA extractors.
 “I knew he was rich, but the amount of money he could make renting this place out…”

 “I think I have a new definition of the word,” Leaf murmurs as they pass from one section of the lab to another.
 Another holopad appears every so often, with floating clefairy pointing them first one way, then another as the lab continues to expand in different directions.
-One finally points them to a man, sitting in front of a series of over a dozen glass boxes.
+One finally points them to a man, sitting in front of over a dozen glass boxes.

 “Give me a minute,” the man says, back to them.
 “You can pour the soda in here.”
 He tilts his head to the side to indicate an empty cup with a straw in it.